How to Make Putty – Easy Homemade Putty Recipe

 Directions – How to Make Putty

 1. In small containers, put 1-2 tablespoons of glue in each one.
-Put a couple of drops of color and mix in.
-Make as many different colors as you would like.
-To make a white putty, just leave the glue in the bottle, and you’ll just squeeze it out of there.
+Add a couple of drops of color and mix in.
+Make as many different colors as you like.
+To make white putty, leave the glue in the bottle and squeeze it out.

 2. Put the four cups of water in a large glass measuring cup or bowl.
 Add the Borax and stir it in.
 Let the water sit for a minute until it clears, and you can see some of the borax laying at the bottom which is the way it should look.